🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Tables, comparison matrices, definition lists, and bulleted entity attributes help Google's NLP parse information more accurately than dense prose.
 AI systems are 28–40% more likely to cite content with clear, structured formatting.
 Source: Wellows AI Overview Ranking Factors Study, 2025.

 Content featuring original statistics sees 30–40% higher visibility in AI responses.
-Source: Wellows / 2025 AI Visibility Report, Digital Bloom.
 Including verifiable statistics with clear attribution gives AI systems supporting evidence they can use, which directly increases citation probability.
 Adding attributed data can increase AI visibility by up to 22%; incorporating attributed quotations can boost it by 37%.
+Source: Wellows / 2025 AI Visibility Report, Digital Bloom.

 15. Building Your Brand Entity in the Knowledge Graph

 Getting your brand recognised as an entity in Google's Knowledge Graph is one of the highest-impact actions in semantic SEO.
 A recognised brand entity earns a Knowledge Panel in branded search, higher trust scoring in AI Overview source selection, and creates the foundation for connecting your brand to the topic entities in your niche.
-Since Google's June 2025 clarity cleanup, maintaining a quality entity matters more than simply having one — roughly one in five entities gets removed within a year if not actively maintained.
-Source: Kalicube Pro / Search Engine Land, 2024.

 16. Author Entity Optimisation for E-E-A-T